You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 Like any antique or collectible, the value

-of costume jewelry is determined by several factors: condition, rarity, artistic
+of costume jewelry is determined by several factors: materials,

-merit, selling venue, geographic area, and current trends.
+condition, rarity, artistic merit, selling venue and current trends.
 Costume

 jewelry has little inherent value because it is not usually made of precious